-As part of the original SPIRIT teacher professional development efforts and that now forms a foundation for more extensive curriculum development in the DR K12 project, survey research was conducted with 97 teachers that attended the first three years of the initial SPIRIT professional development efforts, as well as 21 teachers that attended a fourth year of professional development in Columbus, Nebraska.
+Teacher professional development has continued aggressively in the SPIRIT project into 2012 and now into 2013 for a total of 420 teachers trained to date, in various subgroups, each who had been surveyed on their instructional impacts.
+For example, as part of the original SPIRIT teacher professional development efforts and that now forms a foundation for more extensive curriculum development in the DR K12 project, survey research was conducted with 97 teachers that attended the first three years of the initial SPIRIT professional development efforts, as well as 21 teachers that attended a fourth year of professional development in Columbus, Nebraska.
 The fourth year of professional development at Columbus was undertaken at no cost to NSF, at Central Community College, due to a grant that they received from the Nebraska Department of Education.
 Another 93 teachers participated in SPIRIT related graduate classes at UNO.
-Another 94 teachers have been trained in multi-day individual school efforts, and supported by organizations such as Dream It Do It.
-Thus, a total of 305 teachers have now participated in either an extended summer workshop, in multi-day school-based sessions, or in a project-related graduate course.
+Another 209 teachers have been trained in multi-day individual school efforts, and supported by organizations such as Dream It Do It, the Nebraska Association of the Gifted, and various national conferences.
+Thus, a total of 420 teachers have now participated in either an extended summer workshop, in multi-day school-based sessions, or in a project-related graduate course.

 Such trainings are continuing to expand the base of the SPIRIT teachers able to contribute to curriculum development, as well as pilot testing and field-testing efforts.
 The ongoing strategy of these teacher professional development sessions were to introduce the teachers to engineering principles and basic electronics, as well as to show them how to construct the robot and to generate lessons ideas and draft lessons for incorporating educational robotics into their own STEM instructional responsibilities.
 Topics covered included problem based learning; the educational advantages of STEM integration; the discipline of engineering; a comparison of the scientific method to the engineering process; the engineering design process; engineering design tools; and the use of an engineering notebook.
 Other more technical topics covered included assembly of the robot itself; electrical circuits; motors and electrical components (such as resistors and capacitors).
 The results of these professional development activities, related to teacher perceptions, are provided in the results section of the report.